MrButak/offline-map-poc/README.md

 VITE_BASE_FRONTEND_URL=http://localhost:9200/
 VITE_TILE_SERVER_URL=https://tiles.yourdomain.com/
 ```
+### To start the app:
 `npm i` in the root folder
 `cd frontend`
 `npm run dev-pwa`

 # Server Setup - two steps

 #######################################################
 ## Step 1.
-Initial setup and hardning (optional just an example of how I like to do itl)
+Initial setup and hardning (optional just an example of how I like to setup a hetzner VPS)
 #######################################################
 We use a Hetzner server with the following cloud config on creation: